 How Much Vitamin K is Needed in Your Pregnancy Diet?

-Although your diet would contain a safe level of the required levels of Vitamin K, there hasn’t been an established safe upper level.
-The calculation of the nutrient is determined by your size or weight; that would basically be around 1mcg per kg of your body weight per day.
+Although your pregnancy diet should contain a safe level of the required levels of Vitamin K, there hasn’t been an established safe upper level.
+The requirement for this vitamin during pregnancy will be determined by your size or weight; that would basically be around 1 mcg per kg of your body weight per day.

-What’s the big deal with Vitamin K?
-For starters, this nutrient is fat-soluble, so that means the liver will store it up and your body will use it whenever the need arises.
+Vitamin K is a fat-soluble nutrient, which means the liver will store it up, and your body will use it whenever the need arises.
 It contains a group of compounds like Vitamin K1 found in leafy green veggies and Vitamin K2 that are in abundance in meat, eggs, and cheese.
 This nutrient is essential for many bodily functions, so you can also resort to the use of supplements.

 Yummy and nutritious is what you will be craving during the nine months.
 You can stock up on essential nutrients by including the following food sources, especially for some Vitamin K!